Skip to main content

 Set up budget segmentation

-Control budget allocation across your organisation with segmentation and choose the best budgeting method for your compensation cycle.
+Control budget allocation across your organisation with segmentation, and choose the best budgeting method for your compensation cycle.

 O